 Econo Lodge Bed Bug Infestation Attorney

 At Whitney, LLP, our hotel bed bug infestation lawyers are committed to holding negligent property managers responsible for visitor injuries.
 We understand how overwhelming your situation may feel, and we are here to provide guidance, clarity, and support at every turn.
 We can help you understand your legal options for seeking damages, and will fight vigorously to recover the compensation you are entitled to.
-Contact us online to arrange a free consultation, or call Whitney, LLP at (410) 583-8000 today.
+Contact us online to arrange a legal consultation, or call Whitney, LLP at (410) 583-8000 today.

 We represent bitten by bed bugs across Maryland including Montgomery County, Prince George’s County, Baltimore County, Baltimore City, Anne Arundel County, Howard County, Carroll County, Charles County and Worcester County.